How It All Started: The Story Behind WearMatter

 Why WearMatter Exists

-We’re here to bridge the gap between fashion and accessibility.
+We bridge the gap between fashion and accessibility.
+We design clothing for real life and keep style intact.

 About Me: Beyond the Brand

-Gemma McAllister sharing a real and unfiltered moment, reflecting on personal struggles and perseverance in building WearMatter
+Gemma McAllister in a candid moment, reflecting on building WearMatter.

-I recently turned 30 and in true existential fashion, I started running and signed up for a half marathon.
+I turned 30 and started running.
+I signed up for a half marathon.
+I am still not sure why.
+It helps to do hard things.

 • Making a difference